Entropy Scaling Models

 Entropy scaling framework [1, 2].

-The entropy scaling framework provides a physical way to model transport properties (viscosity, thermal conductivity, diffusion coeffficients) based on molecular-based EOS.
-It enables fitting new models using only few experimental data.
+The entropy scaling framework provides a physical way to model transport properties (viscosity, thermal conductivity, diffusion coefficients) based on molecular-based EOS.
+It enables fitting new models using only a few experimental data.

 Parameters